 Do I Have Narcolepsy or Sleep Apnea?

 Sleep apnea is a condition characterized by pauses (“apneas”) in breathing, usually brought on by blockages in the soft tissue of the airway.
 If you suspect sleep apnea, it’s a good idea to record the sound of your sleep.
 Loud snoring, gasping, and choking suggest the condition.

 How Do I Know if I Have Narcolepsy?

 Narcolepsy’s characteristic symptom is excessive daytime sleepiness.
 The episodes lead to falling asleep when one does not want to, potentially in public.

 Only a sleep specialist can diagnose narcolepsy.
 Many people do not seek treatment until it affects work, or other issues.
 With that in mind, you should be alert to the signs of narcolepsy and get help before issues arise.

-For customized care, make an appointment today with Dr. Malhotra at Sleep & Neuroscience Associates in Greenwich, CT.
+For customized care, make an appointment today with our doctors at Sleep & Neuroscience Associates in Greenwich, CT.